 What happens if you already have a Will?

-Your legal advisor will encourage you to update your will every four to five years, or with any significant changes in your life.
+Your will is not a static document and should always reflect where you are, and your circumstance, in your journey of life.
+Your legal advisor will encourage you to update your will every four to five years, or with any significant changes in your life circumstances.
 If you have a current will and you know you would like to support Helderberg Hospice, you can easily add a codicil regarding your gift.
 The wording can be the same as suggested above.

 The most important thing is to discuss your wishes with your family and relatives before you make these simple changes to your will or have a codicil drafted to incorporate them.
 Once you have provided for your loved ones, your gift to Helderberg Hospice will make a difference, not just for today’s patients but also for those we will be privileged to serve in the years to come.